tenxhq/rustbelt/README.md

-# tenx-lsp
+# tenx-rustkit

-A Rust-Analyzer Model Context Protocol (MCP) Server that provides IDE functionality like type hints, go-to-definition, and semantic analysis through the MCP protocol.
+A set of Rust specific tools to provide enhanced tools via the MCP protocol.
+These tools provide IDE functionality like type hints, go-to-definition, and semantic analysis.

 ## Overview

-tenx-lsp bridges rust-analyzer's powerful IDE capabilities with the Model Context Protocol, allowing AI assistants and other MCP clients to access Rust language intelligence.
+tenx-rustkit bridges rust-analyzer's powerful IDE capabilities with the Model Context Protocol, allowing AI assistants and other MCP clients to access Rust language intelligence.
 The server analyzes Rust projects and provides semantic information about code symbols, types, and structure.

 ## Usage